AriPerkkio/vitest-sonar-reporter/README.md

 ### Options

-You can pass additional options using `test.sonarReporterOptions` in `vite.config.ts`.
-Note that passing custom options to Vitest reporters is unconventional and may require you to use `@ts-ignore` when using TypeScript.
+You can pass additional options to reporter.
+Note that this requires `vitest@^1.3.0`.

 #### `silent`